 Jackson Heights (Queens) tour

-The most interesting neighborhood in Queens: ethnic mix (Indian, Nepalese, Colombian, Mexican, etc.), a planned community of garden apartments, bustling shopping streets, many food options.
+The most interesting neighborhood in Queens: immigrant mix (Indian, Nepalese, Colombian, Mexican, etc.), a once-planned community of garden apartments, bustling and contested shopping streets, many food options.

 Jackson Heights is a big cousin of sorts to Sunnyside: both were planned communities in western Queens.
 The latter stressed individual houses, while Jackson Heights contains stunning apartments with courtyards ; it was where the garden apartment was pioneered in the United States (and later diminished as the Queensboro Corporation's control of the neighborhood waned).

 It's also the home of the annual Queens "Momo Crawl," in which attendees can taste--and rate--momos (dumplings) from a variety of Tibetan, Nepalese, and Indian restaurants, food stalls, and food trucks.

-While others' tours focus on food in Jackson Heights, or the neighborhood's history, architecture, and gardens, I am to bridge the two, with optional food and shopping stops, aiming to give visitors a broader understanding of a large and complex neighborhood.
+While others' tours focus on food in Jackson Heights, or the neighborhood's history, architecture, and (mostly private) gardens, I am to bridge the two, with optional food and shopping stops, aiming to give visitors a broader understanding of a large and complex neighborhood.
 (I don't call myself a Queens food expert, but you can't ignore food--or snacks/baked goods--in Jackson Heights.)

 Distance from Midtown Manhattan: 15-20 minutes via subway